Mesh-robustness of an energy stable BDF2 scheme with variable steps for the Cahn-Hilliard model: Introduction

-The unique solvability of the BDF2 scheme \eqref{scheme: BDF2 implicit CH} is established in Theorem \ref{thm: convexity solvability CH} by using the fact that the solution of nonlinear scheme \eqref{scheme: BDF2 implicit CH} is equivalent to the minimization of a convex functional.
-Lemma \ref{lem: BDF2-Kernels-Positive} shows that the BDF2 convolution kernels $b_{n-k}^{(n)}$ are positive definite provided the adjacent time-step ratios $r_k$ satisfy the sufficient condition $\mathbf{S0}$.
-Then we verify in Theorem \ref{thm: energy-decay-law CH} that the adaptive BDF2 time-stepping method \eqref{scheme: BDF2 implicit CH} has a modified energy dissipation law at the discrete levels under a proper step-size constraint.
+The unique solvability of the convex-splitting scheme \eqref{scheme: BDF2 convex CH} is established in Theorem \ref{thm: convexity solvability CH} by using the fact that the solution of nonlinear scheme \eqref{scheme: BDF2 convex CH} is equivalent to the minimization of a convex functional.
+Lemma \ref{lem: BDF2-Kernels-Positive} shows that the BDF2 convolution kernels $b_{n-k}^{(n)}$ are positive definite provided the adjacent time-step rations $r_k$ satisfy $\mathbf{S0}$.
+Theorem \ref{thm: energy-decay-law CH} shows that the convex-splitting BDF2 method \eqref{scheme: BDF2 convex CH} has a modified energy dissipation law at the discrete levels for a properly large parameter $A$, see Remark \ref{remark: comments on stabilized A condition}.

-We are to emphasize that the solution estimates in section 2 are based on the standard form \eqref{scheme: BDF2 implicit CH} of the BDF2 implicit scheme, but in the subsequent $L^2$ norm error analysis we will use an equivalent convolution form with a class of discrete orthogonal convolution (DOC) kernels.
+We are to emphasize that the solution estimates in section 2 are based on the original form \eqref{scheme: BDF2 convex CH}, but in the subsequent $L^2$ norm error analysis we will use an equivalent convolution form with a class of discrete orthogonal convolution (DOC) kernels.
 The DOC kernels $\{\theta_{n-k}^{(n)}\}_{k=2}^n$ are defined by (this definition is slightly different from those in \cite{LiaoJiZhang:2020pfc,LiaoSongTangZhou:2020mbe,LiaoZhang:2020linear} since we do not introduce the discrete kernel $b_{0}^{(1)}$ for the first-level solver)

 One has the following discrete orthogonal identity

 where $\delta_{nk}$ is the Kronecker delta symbol.
 By exchanging the summation order and using the identity \eqref{eq: orthogonal identity}, it is not difficult to check that